nlp-tlp/15926-4-RDL-CITS3200/README.md

 cp .husky/pre-commit.example .husky/pre-commit
 ```

-Install NPM dependencies for the client from the main directory with:
+Install NPM dependencies for the client from the root directory with:

 ```bash
 npm i --prefix src/client